Procedure for assessment of eutrophication status

 (3) Satellite derived Chlorophyll-a concentration (Chl-a)

-Mean Chl-a level in the recent three years was calculated from the monthly mean of Chl-a level (1998-) in the NOWPAP region.
-5 ug/L was set as a reference value, which is the low end of Middle of Chl-a criteria (5~20 μg/L) shown by Bricker et al. (2003).
-Then, The areas were divided into two categories, either ‘high status’ (exceeds 5 ug/L) or ‘low status’ (lower than 5μg/L).
-Next, the trend was derived from annual max values of each pixel since 1998 by using Sen’s Slope Test, and classified as either ‘Increase’, ‘Decrease’ or ‘No trend’.
+On the CEARAC Web-GIS map, satellite-derived Chl-a in the NOWPAP region can be viewed.
+The eutrophication status is color-coded into six categories in the table below based on a combination of satellite Chl-a levels and trends.
+The classification method is as follows: 5 ug/L is set as a reference value for the level, which is the low end of Middle of Chl-a criteria (5~20 μg/L) shown by Bricker et al. (2003).
+Then, the areas are divided into two categories, either ‘high status’ (5 ug/L or higher) or ‘low status’ (lower than 5μg/L).
+Next, the trend is derived from annual max values of each pixel and classified as either ‘Increase’, ‘Decrease’ or ‘No trend’.
+As mentioned above, this classification is combined with a Chl-a level and trend then, classified into one of six classifications.

 List of experts involved in CEARAC eutrophication assessment activities